DanielCreggOrganization/ooc1-project-24-nastaj/README.md

 - **Manager Class:** Responsible for managing all book-related data and operations, such as adding, removing, and searching for books.
 - **Book Class (and subclasses):** Represents the basic book model with attributes like title, author, price, genre, etc. The subclasses (PrintedBook, Ebook, and Audiobook) extend the Book class and add specific features.
 - **Navigation Class:** Handles page navigation and side menu interactions for a smoother user experience.
+- **Menu Class:**: Handles printing menus to the console.
 - **Statistics Class:** Manages the display of various statistics related to the books in the library.
 - **Sort Class:** Provides functionality for sorting books based on various attributes.
+- **Feature Classes:** Add, Remove, Find, Sort, etc. classes for their corresponding functionalities.
+- **Utility Classess:** ASCII, InputHandler and ClearConsole classes for abstracting code, enhancing reusability and easing the development process.

 ### **List of Methods**